RohitKulkarni02/cs5700-project4/README.md

 - Window starts at 3 and grows by 1 on each new ACK, up to 20.
 - On timeout, the window halves and up to 4 unacked packets are retransmitted.
-- Two duplicate ACKs for the same base trigger a fast retransmit of the oldest unacked packet.
+- Three duplicate ACKs for the same base trigger a fast retransmit of the oldest unacked packet.
+The threshold is set at three because the test networks duplicate ACKs, and a lower value caused unnecessary resends.
 - RTO starts at 0.5s.
 Before the first RTT sample, timeouts wait at least 1.0s so early packets are not retransmitted too soon on high-delay links.
 After that, RTO is based on measured RTT (`max(2 * srtt, srtt + 4 * rttvar)`).
 - Corrupted ACKs are ignored (treated like a lost packet).
 - After stdin EOF and all data is acked, the sender sends a `fin` packet and exits once that is acked.